wvissers/openhab2-addons-tuya/README.md

 ## Supported Things

-Currently it supports the LSC Smart Connect Power Plug, and the Smart LED white and color ambiance lamp partially.
-More devices will (hopefully) soon be supported.
+Currently it supports the LSC Smart Connect Power Plug,  Smart LED white and color ambiance lamps.
+Other devices that use the same communication scheme might also work.

 ## Quick start